Jillian Rastinejad Astronomy PhD Candidate

 I leverage rapid-response observations from premier telescopes (like Gemini-North Observatory, pictured here!) to study the astrophysical origins of the heavy elements, including silver and gold.
 My research aims to answer questions such as:

-• What are the explosions that create heavy elements?
+• What are the explosions that create heavy r-process elements?

-• What can these explosions teach us about black holes and neutron stars?
+• What can the explosions of massive stars and compact object mergers teach us about black holes and neutron stars?

-• How do the explosions' properties, like mass and composition, connect to their high-energy or gravitational wave features?
+• How do these explosions' properties, like mass and composition, connect to their high-energy or gravitational wave features?

 Home